Stay up to date with our events and get exclusive article content right to your inbox!

 Forsyth Magazines writer since 2012.
 Originally from High Point, Martie now calls Greensboro home.
 She has a degree in journalism from UNC-Chapel Hill and is a Carolina girl in every sense of the word – she loves Carolina basketball!
 Martie works for Randy McManus Designs and has two grown sons, Beau and Matthew, who are the light of her life.
 She has a dog (Lucky) and cat (Dusty) and loves to travel, read and listen to music.
 “I love the camaraderie of the women involved and the women we reach,” said Martie.
 “This is a great outlet to promote the success of small businesses.”

-Tabatha grew up in Buffalo, NY before migrating her way south to Winston-Salem.
-She has an associate’s degree in travel/tourism and aptly so!
-Her first job was on a cruise ship when she was 18 years old!
-Tabatha has been married to her husband, Bobby, for 18 years.
-They are proud parents to 14-year-old Beau and share their home with a Boston terrier named Norman and a fat cat named Shiraz.
-By day, you’ll find Tabatha working in Old Salem Museums and Gardens, where she helps plan events, but working with Forsyth Woman Engaged! is a great outlet for her great love and enthusiasm for weddings!
-In her spare time, Tabatha enjoys cooking, photography, camping and arts and crafts.
+Tabatha grew up in western and central New York State before migrating her way south to Winston-Salem.
+She has an associates degree in travel/tourism and aptly so!
+Her first job was on a cruise ship when she was 18 years old and she has visited more than a dozen countries.
+Tabatha has been married to her husband, Bobby, for 22 years.
+They are proud parents to a son, Beau, who is a Sailor in the U.S. Navy and they share their home with two crazy Boston Terriers.
+By day, you’ll find Tabatha in Reynolda Village where she is the Sales Manager for a historic event venue, The Barn at Reynolda Village.
+Working with the Forsyth Magazines team is a great outlet for her enthusiasm for weddings and community!
+In her spare time, Tabatha enjoys kayaking, painting, camping and reading.
 And, of course, with a degree in tourism – she loves to travel!

 Forsyth Magazines account executive since 2012.
-Tamara Bodford is originally from Hudson, NC and now divides her time between Winston-Salem and Lake Norman.
-She and her husband, Paul, have been married for 26 years and have two children.
-Katie, in her last year at NC State University and Zack, a recent NC State grad working in Cary.
-They have a Bichon named Chuck.
-Tamara has a degree in psychology from UNC-Charlotte and enjoys reading, travel and loves to watch football.
-Tamara sells advertising for all four titles under the Forsyth Magazines umbrella and said, “I love interacting with the best clients, publishers and co-workers I could ever imagine!”
+Tamara Bodford divides her time between Winston-Salem and Lake Norman.
+She and her husband, Paul, have been married for 28 years and have two children, Katie, a recent NC State grad living in Charlotte, and Zack, also an NC State grad, who lives in Kernersville.
+They also have a 16 year old Bichon named Chuck.
+Tamara has a degree in psychology from UNC-Charlotte and enjoys reading, travel, paddle boarding, and watching football.
+Tamara sells advertising for all four titles under the Forsyth Magazines umbrella and says, “I love interacting with the best clients, publishers and co-workers I could ever imagine!”

 Forsyth Magazines writer since 2012.
 Vonda was born in Greensburg, KY.
 With a father who worked for the railroad, she grew up in several areas including various parts of Tennessee and Alabama.
 Eventually, Vonda relocated to North Carolina and has called Winston-Salem home for almost 40 years.
 Vonda has a degree in English and media communications and recently retired from HanesBrands after 37 years.
 She joined the Forsyth Magazines team a few years ago at the encouragement of her daughter, Denise, who serves as project manager.
 She enjoys traveling, knitting, cooking and reading (most of all, reading about military history).
 “I love the variety of articles (including human interest, historical, informational, local businesses, service organizations and humor),” said Vonda.